-Other alternatives that may be available to you are the Air National Guard, the Army National Guard, and the Reserve components of the Air Force, Army, Coast Guard, Marine Corps, and Navy.
-At this point it is important to mention that depending on your primary motivators, the Guard and Reserve may be a more viable option for you than Active Duty.
+Other alternatives available are the Air National Guard, the Army National Guard, and the Reserve components of the Air Force, Army, Coast Guard, Marine Corps, and Navy.
+At this point, it is essential to mention that depending on your primary motivators, the Guard and Reserve may be a more viable option for you than Active Duty.

 You should seriously consider the Guard and Reserve if:

-?
-You have ?deep roots? in your local community and you do not desire to leave home.
+- You have deep roots in your local community and do not desire to leave home.

 The Guard and Reserve would probably not be an option for you if: